 Unattractive dark blue or purple bulges on your calves of the inside of your legs are a sign that you have varicose veins.
 They’re fairly common, though experts don’t agree on how many people are affected: according to the NHS, up to three in 10 adults have varicose veins, while others think the number is lower.
-What we do know, however, is that they’re more common in men than women (the Circulation Foundation charity suggests up to 50 percent of women may have varicose veins).
+What we do know, however, is that they’re more common in women than men (the Circulation Foundation charity suggests up to 50 percent of women may have varicose veins (ii)).
 It’s also thought that varicose veins run in families – though in some cases, there may not be any medical or genetic reason why they develop.

 Meanwhile, in addition to not looking very attractive, sometimes larger varicose veins can also cause other symptoms, including discomfort, aches, cramps, itching, dry skin and swollen ankles and feet.

 How leg veins work

 The veins in the leg have a difficult job to do in transporting blood back up to the heart, defying gravity.
 There are deep leg veins that aren’t visible on the surface of the skin – these pass through the muscles, which squeeze the deep veins while your legs move – and veins that run under the skin, called superficial veins.
 Then there are lots of smaller veins running from the superficial veins and into the deep veins.

 As well as the muscles squeezing the deep veins and helping the blood to push through them, there are valves inside all three types of veins that stop the blood from flowing back down towards the ankles.
 However, if a valve in a superficial vein becomes weakened or damaged, blood can flow backwards and cause extra pressure on the vein, stretching it and making it wider and, in time, swollen.
 This can lead to the development of varicose veins, as well as much smaller thread veins and spider veins.